Gabriel-p/arXiv/README.md

 articles more relevant to the user, sorted according to a list of keywords selected by the user.

-Keywords are provided to the script through the `keywords.dat` file.
+Keywords and selected categories are provided to the script through the `keywords.dat` file.
 Accepted keywords move an article upwards the list, while rejected keywords move it downwards.

 ## Categories